-We have a dedicated research nurse team, who are very experienced in the delivery of all phases of clinical trials in children.
+We have a dedicated research nurse team, who are very experienced in the delivery of all phases of clinical trials for children.
 The research nurse team take the lead on tissue banking in both leukaemia and solid tumour patients, and they aim to recruit all of their patients to the national leukaemia and solid tumour banks.

 The RMCH also have a research active stem cell transplant unit that is one of two in the UK performing stem cell transplants for inherited metabolic disease.
 It has the full range of specialised services needed for successful conduct of early phase trials, including an on-site clinical trials pharmacy, and there is a team of 10 consultants, several of whom have lead or are leading national and international trials, and 3 research nurses.